Using a Distribution to Find Probabilities In Exercises 11–26, fi... | Channels for Pearson+

 Binomial Distribution

 The binomial distribution describes the number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
 It is applicable when there are two possible outcomes (success or failure) for each trial.
-While this distribution may not be the primary focus for the given problem, understanding it is essential for comparing it with the Poisson and geometric distributions in terms of event occurrence.
+In this case, it could be used if we were interested in the number of days with a specific number of tankers stopping, rather than the total number of tankers in a day.

 Recommended video: